-Then Functest conforms with the upstream rules (versions, code quality, etc.) and especially their gates (a.k.a. the automatic verification prior to any code review) to preserve the quality between code and deployment.
-In that case, Functest can be considered as a smooth and lightweight integration of tests developed upstream (and the Functest team directly contributes in these projects: Rally, Tempest, etc.).
-It's worth mentioning that, as opposed to the OpenStack Gates leveraging on DevStack, it can check the same already deployed SUT over and over even from a Raspberry PI.
+Then Functest conforms with the upstream rules (versions, code quality, etc.) and especially their gates [125] (a.k.a. the automatic verification prior to any code review) to preserve the quality between code and deployment.
+In that case, Functest can be considered as a smooth and lightweight integration of tests developed upstream (and the Functest team directly contributes in these projects: Rally [126], Tempest [127], etc.).
+It is worth mentioning that, as opposed to the OpenStack Gates leveraging on DevStack [128], it can check the same already deployed SUT over and over even from a Raspberry PI [129].
 Here the testcases can be executed in parallel vs the same deployment instead of being executed vs different pools of virtual machines.

-Here are the functional tests (>2000) running in OpenStack gates integrated in Functest Smoke (see Functest daily jobs for more details):
+Here are the functional tests (>2000) running in OpenStack gates integrated in Functest Smoke (see Functest daily jobs [130] for more details):